andreu-vall/tfg/README.md

 ```

 ## Steps
-1. Process data, from raw_data (any format) to data (in data-name/reviews.csv)
+1. Process data for a certain dataset, from /raw_data (any format) to /data (as a csv)
-2. Generate/load train/valid/test splits
+2. Generate train/valid/test splits
 3. Train a model with a data_path and index_dir, giving it an id
 4. Test this model